padiketeku/EarthObservation101-Practicals/Activity-12-Classification of Surface Types.md

 #### Qualitatively assess a classification

-This would be achieved throughh the visualisation of imagery in that the classified imagery was compared against the pre-classified imagery.
+This would be achieved by visually comparing the classified imagery against the pre-classified imagery.

 ```JavaScript